 echo "Invalid Username or Password";

-Also, you can use it with any language else such as JavaScript, HTML, and so many others.
+Also, you can use it with any other language, such as JavaScript, HTML, and many others.
+Let’s see how that is done in the section below.

 PHP IF Else with Embedded Syntax